Cardiac surgery mortality review at St George’s

 The panel is likely to review between 200-250 deaths as part of this process, which will take place between 6 and 12 months to complete.

-Families and relatives of cardiac surgery patients who died at St George’s during the review period will be contacted if the panel identifies any significant concerns about their care.
+Families and relatives of cardiac surgery patients who died at St George’s during the review period will be contacted in due course.

 The cardiac surgery service at St George’s is safe, and the improvements the Trust is putting in place continue to be overseen by the separate, external oversight panel convened by NHS Improvement last year.